jtherrmann/cs372-battleship/README.md

   - Unknown difficulty; probably months or years.
   - All involved parties agree this can be a very low-priority goal for the very distant future.

+## Initial design

+First we will write classes and functions to implement the core game logic.
+Assuming an object-oriented design, the game components could be separated into objects such as grids and ships.
+For example, a ship object could store a data member representing the ship's number of holes (2, 3, 4, or 5) and another data member representing the ship's name (Destroyer, Submarine, Cruiser, Battleship, or Carrier).
+However, the game may be simple enough that we don't need a fully object-oriented design.

+Players need to be able to check the status of the game, which means they need to see the state of each grid.
+But each grid should have a "full" view and a "partial" view, where the full view presents the locations of hits, misses, and ships, and can only be seen by the player to which the grid belongs, while the partial view presents only hits and misses and can be seen by the opponent.
+Perhaps each grid object will have a member function for retrieving a full view and another member function for retrieving a partial view.

+At first we will just write unit tests for each function in order to test the game, but given enough time we will also implement a simple text-based interface so that two people can play a game on a single computer (or the same person can play against themselves).
+If we complete all of the above items, we will start thinking about how to convert the game into a web app with a GUI and multiplayer capabilities.